EleanaGrimshaw/unity-basic-training/step-by-step/MyFirstUI.md

     return positions;
 }
 ```
 The for loop that we just wrote starts the iteration on the y dimension, then goes into the z dimension and finally into the x dimension.
 This means that the x dimension will be filled first, followed by the z and then followed byt the y.
-In other words, assuming the size is 3, our points will be created with the order they have in the following diagram:
+In other words, assuming the size is 3 (3x3x3 cells), our points will be created with the order they have in the following diagram:
 ```
 filling z dimension for (y=0)
     filling x dimension for(y=0,z=0)